craftcms/europa-museum/README.md

 To make using it easier, we're using a Makefile and the built-in `make` utility to create local aliases.
 You can run the following from terminal in the project directory:

 - `make dev` - starts up the local dev server listening on `http://localhost:8000/`
-- `make build` - builds the static assets via the Vite buildchain
+- `make build` - builds the static assets via the webpack 5 buildchain
 - `make clean` - shuts down the Docker containers, removes any mounted volumes (including the database), and then rebuilds the containers from scratch
 - `make update` - causes the project to update to the latest Composer and NPM dependencies
 - `make update-clean` - completely removes `node_modules/` & `vendor/`, then causes the project to update to the latest Composer and NPM dependencies